It is against the law to discriminate against disabled people in various areas of their lives.

 For more information about your basic consumer rights, see Buying goods – your rights and Buying services – your rights.

 In addition to your basic rights as a consumer, if you are disabled, you also have other rights which protect you against discrimination when you buy goods and services or use certain facilities.
 This applies regardless of the size of the organisation or company providing the goods, services or facilities.

 Examples of services which must not discriminate against you if you are disabled include services provided by hotels, banks, building societies, solicitors, local authorities, advice agencies, pubs, theatres, shops, telesales, railway stations, churches, doctors, law courts and public transport.
 It does not matter whether the service is free or has to be paid for.

 Generally speaking, insurance companies are not allowed to discriminate against you if you are disabled - but they may sometimes be able to treat you less favourably if they can show that this is based on reliable information about insurance risk.

 What you can expect from providers of goods, facilities and services

 I'm physically disabled and I can only walk short distances without help.
 When I travel by air, I need a wheelchair to get between the check-in desk and the departure lounge.
-The air company always charge me for the wheelchair.
-Surely this isn't fair.
+The airline always charges me for the wheelchair.
+Surely this isn't fair?

 No, in fact it's against the law for the airline to make you pay for a wheelchair if you're disabled.
-Get advice from an experienced adviser, for example, at your local CAB about how to negotiate with them before you next book a flight.
+Get advice from your nearest Citizens Advice about how to deal with the airline company before you next book a flight.